10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 The Rideau Canal is the waterway that connects Ottawa to Lake Ontario and the Saint Lawrence River.
 At 202km in length, it’s a UNESCO World Heritage Site due to its historic significance.
 Opened in 1832, it is the oldest continuously operated canal system in North America.

-Locals and tourists alike enjoy the canal all year long.
+Locals enjoy the canal all year long.
 Whether it’s out for a stroll, run, or cycle along the paths.
 Kayaking down it in the summer or ice skating along it in the winter it is always full of people enjoying the city.

 5. Stay at the Fairmont Chateau Laurier

 Known as the city’s castle, this French Renaissance-style architecture, with a touch of Gothic Revival style is an attraction in itself.
-It’s more than just a place to stay, find out all the things you can do here.
+It’s more than just a place to stay, it’s actually the keeper of many Ottawa what to do find out all the things you can do here.

-Here are the top 10 reasons why you need to stay at the Fairmont Château Laurier.
+Here are the top 10 reasons why I think you should stay at the Fairmont Château Laurier.

 - It’s where royalty stays.
-Past guests include Queen Elizabeth II, Winston Churchill, King George IV, and Nelson Mandela to name a few.
+Past guests include the late Queen Elizabeth II, Winston Churchill, King George IV, and Nelson Mandela to name a few.

 - Get the best night’s sleep of your life.
-Enjoy the lux bed and bedding making it hard to get out of bed in the morning.
+The luxe bed and bedding make it hard to get out of bed in the morning.

 - See all of the exquisite design details of the hotel’s interiors, like the Tiffany stained glass windows, Belgian marble floors, conical turrets and elaborate staircases.